minimusubi/curseforge-api/README.md

 <!-- omit in toc -->
 # curseforge-api 🚀
-This is a JavaScript module built around the new CurseForge [Eternal API](https://docs.curseforge.com/#getting-started) (previously "CurseForge Core API") following the deprecation of the older, unnofficial API.
+This is a JavaScript module built around the new [CurseForge for Studios API](https://docs.curseforge.com/#getting-started) (also formerly known as "Eternal API" and "CurseForge Core API") following the deprecation of the older, unnofficial API.
 It is designed to be easy to use and has zero dependencies 🙌.
-More information about the Eternal API is [available here](https://docs.curseforge.com/).
+More information about the CurseForge for Studios API is [available here](https://docs.curseforge.com/).

 This module provides TypeScript typings.

 This module uses `fetch()` under the hood to make requests.
-However, if used Node.js, keep in mind that `fetch()` was not added until `v17.5.0`, and is behind the `--experimental-fetch` flag until `v18.0.0`.
+However, if you're using Node.js, keep in mind that `fetch()` was not added until `v17.5.0`, and is behind the `--experimental-fetch` flag until `v18.0.0`.
 For this reason, where `fetch()` is unavailable, the module can use a fetch polyfill such as [node-fetch](https://www.npmjs.com/package/node-fetch).

 <!-- omit in toc -->
 ## Table of Contents